cran/gsheet/README.md

 install.packages('gsheet')
 ```

-Or install the latest development version from github wth:
+Or install the latest development version from github with:

 ``` r
 devtools::install_github("maxconway/gsheet")